vmikk/PhyloNext_manuscript/README.md

 Directory **Scripts** contains:
-- ...
+- `Acacia_PhyloNext.txt` - the main script that performs the analysis

 Directory **Results** contains:
 - the obtained diversity estimates in tabular format
-- interactive Choropleth maps
+- interactive choropleth maps
 - results in GeoPackage format